• Skip to primary navigation

 How many chipotles should I use?

 The amount is totally subjective.
-If you're not familiar with chipotles, they're fairly spicy.
+If you’re not familiar with chipotles, they’re fairly spicy.
 I would start with 1.
-If you know you like heat, use 2 or 3.
+If you know you like the heat, use 2 or 3.
 After several trial runs on this recipe, we decided 3 was about right for our palates, but we like it spicy!

 YES!
 In fact, I have half of the last batch frozen for another meal.
 It's excellent.
 It will be fine in the refrigerator for a few days.